Do you want a cookie?

 The plants develop different growth and fruit shape depending on the variety.
 A distinction is made between pole, bush, beef and cocktail tomatoes.
 Depending on the location, you should choose a suitable variety for you.
 More tips on choosing the right variety of tomato seeds can be found in the article.

-Propagating your own tomatoes: A brief guide
+Propagating your own tomatoes: a brief guide

 On the subject of growing your own tomatoes, there is also a detailed article with many tips on propagating and sowing tomatoes.
 Here in the article we give you a brief overview of the most important points that you should consider when propagating your own tomato seedlings.